numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

    member of this structure contains a pointer to the :c:data:`PyArray_Type` typeobject.

-.. c:type:: PyArrayObject
+.. c:type:: PyArrayObject_fields
-            NPY_AO

-   The :c:type:`PyArrayObject` C-structure contains all of the required information for an array.
+   The :c:type:`PyArrayObject_fields` C-structure contains all of the required information for an array.
 All instances of an ndarray (and its subclasses) will have this structure.
-For future compatibility, these structure members should normally be accessed using the provided macros.
-If you need a shorter name, then you can make use of :c:type:`NPY_AO` (deprecated) which is defined to be equivalent to :c:type:`PyArrayObject`.
-Direct access to the struct fields are deprecated.
-Use the ``PyArray_*(arr)`` form instead.
+For future compatibility, these structure members should normally be accessed using the provided functions and macros.
+Direct access to the members of :c:type:`PyArrayObject_fields` should be avoided.
+Instead, users should interact with :c:type:`PyArrayObject`, which provides a stable interface for accessing array data and metadata.
-   As of NumPy 1.20, the size of this struct is not considered part of the NumPy ABI (see note at the end of the member list).
+   This struct may be moved to a private header in a future release, further emphasizing the importance of using the defined macros for access.

    .. code-block:: c